cdrnet/Lokad.Cloud/Samples/Source/TestingSample/ReadMe.TestingSample.txt

 The sample includes the following classes, which implement scenarios requiring extensive testing:
 - BlobBackupTool: a class that allows to backup blobs
-- EmailDispatcher: a class that sends email messages using a queue
+- OrderDispatcher: a class that queues purchase orders in a queue for later processing by a QueueService

 This sample makes use of the following Lokad.Cloud concepts:
 - Strongly-typed containers names (BlobBackupTool)
-- Temporary containers names (BlobBackupTool)
-- Automatic management of queue messages (EmailDispatcher)
+- Automatic management of queue messages (OrderDispatcher)